JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 * Server receives ACK.
 * TCP socket connection is ESTABLISHED.

+*  The server must acknowledge (ACK) the client's SYN and the server must also send its own SYN containing the initial sequence number for the data that the server will send on the connection.
-### 6. TCP connection termination? four-way handshake
+### TCP connection termination? four-way handshake
 Client ------FIN-----> Server<br>
 Client <-----ACK------ Server ----②<br>
 Client <-----FIN------ Server ----③<br>
 Client ------ACK-----> Server<br>

+* since a FIN and an ACK are required in each direction.
 ___
 ### 6. SSL
 SSL is the secure socket layer, a cryptographic protocol to encrypt network traffic.
 HTTPS is HTTP over SSL.